gnosis/dx-docs/source/mechanism.md

 ### What are auctioneer powers?
 On smart contract level, the DutchX has a number of clearly defined modifiable parameters that can be changed.
 The auctioneer has the powers over the following (complete list):

+- De- & whitelisting of tokens that generate Magnolia
+- Changing the threshold to start auctions
 - Changing the threshold to add tokens to the DutchX protocol
-- Chainging the threshold to start auctions
-- De- & whitelisting of tokens that generate Magnolia
 - Setting a new external ETH/USD price feed
+- Updating the DutchX contract logic, and
-- Setting a new entity able to modify the contract parameters (the ‘auctioneer’), and
+- Setting a new entity able to modify the contract parameters (the ‘auctioneer’).
-- Updating the DutchX contract logic *(change only executed with a 30day time lag)*.

 ### Why are auctioneer powers needed?
 The DutchX was designed to be a fully-decentralized trading protocol.
 This means that changes to the DutchX protocol must also be decided in a decentralized fashion.